telerik/maui-docs/controls/datagrid/filtering.md

 ### Delegate Filter Descriptor

-The DelegateFilterDescriptor exposes the following property:

-* `Filter`: Gets or sets the `IFilter` implementation used to check whether a data item passes the filter or not.
+The `DelegateFilterDescriptor` exposes the `Filter` property, which gets or sets the `IFilter` implementation used to check whether a data item passes the filter or not.

-To use a `DelegateFilterDescriptor` you need to create a class that implements the `IFilter` interface which will return the `Key` you want to filter by.
+To use a `DelegateFilterDescriptor`, you need to create a class that implements the `IFilter` interface which will return the `Key` by which you want to filter.

-Then you need to add a DelegateFilterDescriptor to the RadDataGrid.FilterDescriptors collection and set its Filter property.
+Then, you need to add a `DelegateFilterDescriptor` to the `RadDataGrid.FilterDescriptors` collection and set its `Filter` property.

-The `CustomFilter` implementation:
+The following example demonstrates the `CustomFilter` implementation:

 <snippet id='datagrid-delegatefilterdescriptor-csharp'/>
 ```C#